Cosmic ray transport in large-amplitude turbulence with small-scale field reversals: Model For particle transport in reversing magnetic fields

 There is a very important difference between particle transport in such a folded structure and transport in the presence of a strong guide field.
 In the presence of a strong guide field, a particle that perfectly follows a field line without pitch-angle diffusion does not undergo a random walk.
 However, in a folded structure a particle that is not scattered in pitch angle and perfectly follows a folded magnetic field is effectively being `scattered' due to the random walk of the magnetic-field lines.
 Because folds come in a variety of sizes (see the PDF in Figure~\ref{fig:pdfs}), the scattering frequency associated with the ability to follow folded magnetic-field lines depends on the particle energy (or rms gyro-radius).

 With this picture in mind, we can write down a heuristic equation for the effective scattering frequency of a particle propagating in folded magnetic fields,

-i.e. particles are scattered at a rate of order $c/l_B$ (the rate at which they traverse the parallel length of a fold) multiplied by the probability that their local gyro-radius is sufficiently small to allow a full traversal of the fold.
+i.e. particles are scattered at a rate of order $c/l_B$ (the rate at which they traverse the parallel length of a fold) multiplied by the probability that their local gyro-frequency is sufficiently large and gyro-radius sufficiently small to allow a full traversal of the fold.
 This condition is encapsulated in the upper integration limit $K_{\rm max}$.
 The characteristic parallel length of the fold $l_B$ is defined as

-$K_{\rm max}$ in equation~\eqref{eq:nu} can be estimated using the assumption that the fold bends on a scale comparable to the perpendicular reversal scale, i.e. $K_\parallel \sim K_\perp$ (as shown schematically in Figure \ref{fig:fold}, i.e. the maximum curvature along a fold is comparable to the separation between two oppositely oriented field lines that make up the fold), and that in regions of high $K_\parallel$ there is a smaller-than-average $B$ and so larger-than-average particle gyro-radius (Figure~\ref{fig:fold}). $K_{\rm max}$ is therefore given by the condition that
+$K_{\rm max}$ in equation~\eqref{eq:nu} can be estimated using the assumption that the fold bends on a scale comparable to the perpendicular reversal scale, i.e. $K_\parallel \sim K_\perp$ (as shown schematically in Figure \ref{fig:fold}, i.e. the maximum curvature along a fold is comparable to the separation between two oppositely oriented field lines that make up the fold), and that in regions of high $K_\parallel$ there is a smaller-than-average $B$ and so smaller-than-average gyro-frequency and larger-than-average particle gyro-radius (Figure~\ref{fig:fold}). $K_{\rm max}$ is therefore given by the condition that

 where $f_r$ is a number of order unity.
 The exact value of $f_r$ is somewhat unclear without a more detailed microphysical theory and likely depends upon the PDF of $B(K_\parallel)$.
 On small scales, $\langle B(K_\parallel) \rangle$ is roughly proportional to $K_\parallel^{-1/2}$ (Figure~\ref{fig:pdfs}) and so asymptotically we expect that